 #4: Bring a bottle of electrolyte water

 I always keep a bottle of electrolyte water handy.
-(My recipe is 1 stick of LMNT per 16 ounces of water.)
+Each stick of LMNT contains 1 gram of sodium, 200 mg potassium, and 60 mg magnesium to replenish your electrolytes.
+Just toss 1 stick of LMNT into 16–32 ounces of water to suit your taste.
 I live an active low-carb lifestyle, so I need those fluids and electrolytes to stay hydrated from the inside out.

 As with all aspects of health, skin health is holistic.
 You need to do a lot of things right.
 Hydration is just the beginning, but it’s the foundation upon which healthy skin is built.